Google Showcase Renews with More Control for Publishers

-Google has communicated changes to its Showcase program to the media, an initiative that aims to support quality journalism through content licensing agreements.
-The company provided details on the platform modifications, which affect how publishers can manage and monetize their material.
-These adjustments include new options for controlling how content is displayed in Google's services, as well as improvements in transparency and performance measurement.
+Google has announced changes to its Showcase program, an initiative aimed at supporting quality journalism through content licensing agreements.
+The company provided details about the modifications to the platform, which affect how publishers can manage and monetize their material.
+These adjustments include new options for controlling how content is displayed on Google services, as well as improvements in transparency and performance measurement.
 The update responds to the need to adapt to a changing digital environment.

-New control tools and metrics for the media 📊
+New control tools and metrics for publishers 📊

 Publishers can now more precisely define which snippets of their articles appear in Showcase panels and for how long.
 Google has added an administration panel that allows disabling the display of certain content by categories or dates.
 Additionally, detailed metrics on referred traffic and the performance of each licensed piece have been included.
 This allows media outlets to evaluate the return on their agreements without relying on generic reports.
 Transparency in consumption data becomes a central point of the update.